2025 - NeurIPS 2025 MTI-LLM

 - short reasoning.

-All raw I/O and judge outputs are released as a single Excel file in the public ObjexMT dataset.
+All raw I/O and judge outputs are released in a single Excel file in the public ObjexMT dataset.

 From similarity to correctness: human-aligned thresholding